-Eighty-three percent of Americans suffer from work-related stress.
+83% of Americans suffer from work-related stress.
 And that was before COVID.
-On a daily basis, more than half of us experience stress during the day, typically when we’re at our jobs, and women have higher stress levels than men.
+On a daily basis, more than half of us experience job stress during the workday, and women have higher stress levels than men.

 So, if you’re a bit overwhelmed at work these days, especially if you’re running a busy dental, vision, or healthcare practice, you’re not alone.
-Most people experience stress in the office as a result of things like:
+Most people experience workplace stress as a result of things like:

 While some common stressors are beyond your control – like other people’s attitudes and behavior – others are totally manageable.

-It’s no small feat to rise above the sea of office chaos and keep a positive attitude while you’re thrashing around, trying to stay afloat, hoping somebody comes along and throws you a life jacket – or better yet, a life raft.
-I may not be in the office with you, but I’m hoping I can provide a few life jackets of information – maybe even a rowboat – so you can not only get your head above water, but start floating peacefully, or even rowing in a whole new direction.
+It’s no small feat to rise above the sea of stressful situations in the office chaos and keep a positive attitude while you’re thrashing around, trying to stay afloat, hoping somebody comes along and throws you a life jacket – or better yet, a life raft.
+I may not be in the office with you, but I’m hoping I can provide a few “life jackets of information” – maybe even a rowboat – so you can not only get your head above water but start floating peacefully or even rowing in a whole new direction while recognizing the symptoms of stress.

 Go from disorganized to prioritized.

 If feeling overwhelmed at work is the result of disorganization, you can do something about it today.
 Start by prioritizing your to-do list.
 Is your desk a stack of patient billing or charts?
-Start by organizing your workspace so when you get to the office each morning, you feel more at ease in your surroundings.
+Start by organizing your work environment so that when you get to the office each morning, you feel more at ease in your surroundings.

 Breathe in.
 Breathe out.
 Repeat.